Using LDAP (Active Directory) for authentication

 Before you begin

 If you plan to enable SSL access, import the certificates and restart the Tomcat server before setting up LDAP (AD) authentication.
-For more information, see Installing and managing certificates in BMC Atrium Single Sign-On.
+For more information, see Managing certificates in BMC Atrium Single Sign-On.

 To set up LDAP (AD) for authentication